KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

 5. In Google Chrome, open the _index.html_ file and try clicking the buttons.
 Not very exciting yet, is it?

     {% hint style='tip' %}
-You can open the file in Google Chrome in two ways:
+You can open the file in Google Chrome in three ways:

  1. Open Google Chrome then choose **Open File...** from the **File** menu

  2. Find the file in Finder (macs) or Windows Explorer (windows), right click on it and choose to open with Google Chrome.

+ 3. Drag the file directly on to the Google Chrome browser window.
     {% endhint %}

 #### Connecting HTML & JavaScript